trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CustomRestEndpointRecipes.md

 ## Methods
 ### `deleteSingleContact()` → `String`

 @HttpDelete exposes the method to a DELETE request when the custom REST endpoint is called.
 A DELETE request allows us to delete data in Salesforce.
 In this Example, we&apos;re going to take a record Id that was sent in the RestRequest and delete the record from Salesforce.
 We will take the RestRequest Parameters and get the ExternalSalesforceId__c param from the request.
 Note: This method has a false-positive PMD warning.
-Our Query includes the keyword &apos;WITH SECURITY_ENFORCED&apos; which prevents this Query from accessing fields and objects that they don&apos;t have permission to access.
+Our Query includes the keyword &apos;WITH USER_MODE&apos; which prevents this Query from accessing fields and objects that they don&apos;t have permission to access.
 This is a form of inline CRUD/FLS Check.

 #### Return